sglavoie/sglavoie.github.io-source/content/tools/0022_guided-tour-of-i3-configuration-in-action.md

 WM_NAME(STRING) = "47.
 David Bowie - Best Of Bowie - Heroes (3:36) - Audacious"
 ```

-You may need to switch to tiling windows or make the terminal window which will launch `xprop` a floating window to be able to click on the correct window.
+You may need to switch to tiling windows or make the terminal window that launches `xprop` a floating window to be able to click on the desired window.
 Here, we get an output for the Audacious music player.
 You usually need the second string from `WM_CLASS(STRING)` but if you don't want to mess with letter casing being upper vs lowercase, you can prefix with `(?i)` for "insensitive" as shown below and that will match any window containing that pattern.
+Sometimes, you're just after matching a "title" (like it's done with LibreOffice in the snippet of code below) and you can get that one by showing the container's border.
+With this config file, the `mod+n` keybinding will show the border you want at the top and `mod+y` will make it disappear again.

 ```{.bash}
 # Start